The job market for API technical writers

 Ability to read code in one or more programming languages, such as Java, C++, or Python.

 Remember that developers are typically using a REST API as a third-party service.
-The developer’s main focus is his or her own company’s code; they’re just leveraging your REST API as an additional, extra service.
-As such, the developer wants to just get in, get the code, and get out.
-This is why companies need to provide multiple client references in as many languages as possible — these client implementations make it easy for developers to implement the API.
+The developers’ primary focus is their own company’s code; they’re just leveraging your REST API as an additional, extra service.
+As such, developers want to just get in, get the code, and get out.
+This get-in-and-get-out mentality is why companies need to provide multiple client SDKs in as many languages as possible — these client implementations allow developers to implement the API quickly and efficiently.

 If you were recruiting for a technical writer to document Algolia, how would you word the job requirements?
 Can you now see why even though the core work involves documenting the REST API, it would also be good to have an “ability to read code in one or more programming languages, such as Java, C++, or Python.”

 The number of SDKs a company distributes can vary considerably.
 You might not have six SDKs in multiple languages and frameworks for your API.
 You might be in a C++ only shop where all you need to know is C++ and nothing more.
 If that’s the case, you’ll need to develop a deeper knowledge of C++ so you can provide more value in your writing role.